Everyone sees the military hero . . . the outcome of a battle won. But few ever see what it took to get there.

 • Be part of a collaborative project that gives back to the military community

-Kristin later transitioned into the corporate world as a creative executive for a startup serving major brands, including Hilton, where she specialized in translating big visions into compelling narratives.
+Kristin transitioned into corporate as a creative executive for a startup serving major brands, including Hilton.

 In 2020, she founded E.P.
-House with a clear and ambitious goal: to create a publishing home where authors feel seen, supported, and empowered to bring meaningful work into the world.
-Since then, she has guided authors whose books have become bestsellers, earned awards, and created tangible impact for readers.
+House with a clear and ambitious goal: for authors to be supported to bring meaningful work into the world.
+Since then, along with our editorial team, we have guided hundreds of authors whose books have become bestsellers, earned awards, and created tangible impact for readers.

-After 9/11, she spent sixteen years as a special operations military spouse and now more than six as a veteran spouse.
+Kristin became a special operations military spouse after 9/11, and now more than six as a veteran spouse.
 She understands firsthand the sacrifice required to support someone called to serve.
 Today, she uses her platform to invite others in the community to share their stories—preserving legacy by archiving them in the Library of Congress, opening dialogue beyond our own circles, and humanizing history.